hakanmelikoglu/hakanmelikoglu.github.io/support.md

   <div class="faq-item">
     <h3>Is my data secure?</h3>
     <p>Yes!
-PhotoExif Mark processes all data locally on your device.
+EXIFrame processes all data locally on your device.
 We don't collect or transmit any of your personal information or photo data.</p>
   </div>

   <div class="faq-item">